stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

             - name: PARAM3
               value: $(tasks.TASK_NAME.results.RESULT_NAME)
             workspaces:
+            - name: WORKSPACE_NAME_IN_TASK
-            - name: WORKSPACE_NAME_IN_VALUES # co responds to workspaces[].name
+              value: WORKSPACE_NAME_IN_VALUES # co responds to workspaces[].name
-              value: WORKSPACE_NAME_IN_TASK
           ↑↑↑↑↑↑↑↑↑↑↑↑↑
           - defaultTaskName: stakater-create-git-tag-0-0-3
     ```
     You can override params in ClusterTask simply by specifying it inside the params field.

-1. Create a pull request and get this change merged.
-Log in to ArgoCD and open the application corresponding to this environment.
-You can find the application name in `tenant/argocd-apps/env/app-name-env.yaml`.
+1. Create a pull request and get these changes merged.

-    ```
-    Image
-    ```

-1. Check if your pipeline resource is updated by clicking on the pipeline resource.

-    ```
-    Image
-    ```

-1. Trigger the pipeline by making a change in your code repository and see if your task works as expected for pull request opened, updated and merged scenarios.

 ### Add clustertask in pipeline as default task

+> Dont follow this section if you ve completed the above section.

 If you want to add this clustertask as defaultTask in [stakater-tekton-chart](https://github.com/stakater/stakater-tekton-chart), you will need to fork and version control the chart.
 Push a new version of chart for every new default task.